jrjones/blog.jrj.org/_posts/2012-11-15-microsoft-as-an-investment-is-windows-8-good-or-bad-for-msft.md

 date: 2012-11-15 22:19
 author: jrj
 comments: true
-categories: [Economics, Investing, microsoft, Technology, Windows]
+tags: [Economics, Investing, microsoft, Technology, Windows]
+categories: [Economics, Technology]
 ---
 A relative of mine asked me this morning about whether or not they should buy Microsoft stock right now, based on a tip he received from an investment guy that “Windows 8 was a big update.”
 What follows is an edited version of my response, but first, a disclaimer.